Nupur Sharma single-handedly responsible for igniting emotions in the country, says Supreme Court

 The Supreme Court on Friday said that suspended Bhartiya Janata Party spokesperson Nupur Sharma is “single-handedly responsible” for tensions that erupted after she made controversial remarks about Prophet Muhammad, Live Law reported.

-Protests broke out in several parts of the country on June 10 against the disparaging remarks made by Sharma during a show about the Gyanvapi mosque-Kashi Vishwanath temple dispute on Times Now on May 26.
+Protests broke out in several parts of the country on June 10 against the disparaging remarks made by Sharma during a show about the Gyanvapi mosque-Kashi Vishwanath temple dispute on Times Now television channel on May 26.

 On Tuesday, a tailor in Udaipur was murdered after he purportedly made a social media post supporting Sharma.
 The assailants filmed the killing.